codykrieger/blue_sparks/README.md

 Routes
 ------

-By default, the static page routes will be like /pages/:id (where :id is the view filename).
+By default, the static page routes will be like /:slug (where :slug is the view filename).

 If you want to route to a static page in another location (for example, a homepage), do this:

-    match 'pages/home' => 'blue_sparks/pages#show', :id => 'home'
+    match '/home' => 'blue_sparks/pages#show', :slug => 'home'

 In that case, you'd need an app/views/pages/home.html.erb file.

-Generally speaking, you need to route to the 'show' action with an :id param of the view filename.
+Generally speaking, you need to route to the 'show' action with an :slug param of the view filename.

 You can route the root url to a high voltage page like this:

-    root :to => 'blue_sparks/pages#show', :id => 'home'
+    root :to => 'blue_sparks/pages#show', :slug => 'home'

 Which will render a homepage from app/views/pages/home.html.erb